The hanging chain problem in the sphere and in the hyperbolic plane: Conclusions and outlook

-As in the sphere, it would be interesting to classify the catenaries in hyperbolic plane.
-Proposition \ref{pr-h} is just a sample button, but the work to be done goes beyond that.
+As in $\s^2$, it would be interesting to classify the catenaries in the hyperbolic plane.
+Proposition \ref{pr-h} is just an example, but the work to be done goes beyond that.
 According to Figure \ref{fig2}, several questions are reasonable to ask.
-For example, (i) when does a catenary intersect the ideal boundary of $\h^2$? and in such a case, whether the intersection is orthogonal; (ii) is every horo-catenary periodic? (iii) which are the properties of those horo-catenaries contained in $\h^2(-)$?
+For example, (i) when does a catenary intersect the ideal boundary of $\h^2$? and in such a case, determine whether the intersection is orthogonal; (ii) is every horo-catenary periodic? (iii) which are the properties of the horo-catenaries contained in $\h^2(-)$?

 Another extension of the paper would be to consider the shape of a hanging surface in $\s^3$ and $\h^3$.
-In Euclidean space, the analogue of the catenary in the two-dimensional case is called a singular minimal surface (\cite{bht,dih}).
+In the Euclidean space, the analogue of the catenary in the two-dimensional case is called a singular minimal surface (\cite{bht,dih}).
 The extension is straightforward using the characterization \eqref{catenary2}.
-So, it suffices by replacing the curvature of the catenary $\kappa_e$ by the mean curvature $H$ of the surface and the unit normal ${\bf n}$ of the curve by the unit normal vector field $N$ to the surface.
-For example, in the space form $\s^3$, the shape of a hanging surface with respect to $\s^2\times\{0\}$ is characterized by the equation $H= \langle N,X\rangle/d$, where $d$ is the distance to $\s^2\times\{0\}$ and $X\in\mathfrak{X}(\s^3$) is the unit vector field tangent to the meridians of $\s^3$ which are orthogonal to $\s^2\times\{0\}$.
+So, it suffices to replace the curvature of the catenary $\kappa_e$ by the mean curvature $H$ of the surface and the unit normal ${\bf n}$ of the curve by the unit normal vector field $G$ to the surface.
+For example, in the $3$-dimensional unit sphere $\s^3$, the shape of a hanging surface with respect to $\s^2\times\{0\}$ is characterized by the equation $H= \langle G,X\rangle/(d+\lambda)$, $\lambda\in\r$.
+Here $d$ is the distance to $\s^2\times\{0\}$ and $X\in\mathfrak{X}(\s^3$) is the unit vector field tangent to the meridians of $\s^3$ which are orthogonal to $\s^2\times\{0\}$.

-Finally, it could be interesting to obtain some geometric properties of the rotational surfaces in $\s^3$ and in $\h^3$ constructed by catenaries (in its different possibilities).
-Although, initially the hanging chain problem has no relation to the problem for rotational surfaces with minimum area, in some cases we have proved a connection between both problems (Corollary \ref{cor-s} and Theorem \ref{t37}).
-In the rest of types of catenaries, it seems to be interesting to investigate geometric properties of the rotational surfaces of $\s^3$ and $\h^3$ whose generating curves are catenaries of $\s^2$ and $\h^2$.
+Finally, it could be interesting to obtain some geometric properties of the rotational surfaces in $\s^3$ and in $\h^3$ constructed by catenaries in its different possibilities.
+Although, initially the hanging chain problem has no a relation to the problem for rotational surfaces with minimum area, in some cases we have proved a connection between both problems (Corollary \ref{cor-s} and Theorem \ref{t37}).
+It seems interesting to investigate geometric properties of the rotational surfaces of $\s^3$ and $\h^3$ whose generating curves are catenaries of $\s^2$ and $\h^2$, respectively.